Breaking Down Kale and Brussels Sprouts

 Brussels Sprouts Health Benefits

 Like their brassica brethren, phytonutrients in Brussels sprouts support detoxification and anti-inflammatory pathways, and they may offer cancer and heart disease protection.
-They have the highest amounts of total glucosinolates, which makes them valuable in the diet for their health benefits.
-Like kale, the health benefits of Brussels sprouts include their ability to bind to bile acids and lower cholesterol; this effect is enhanced when steamed.
-Interestingly, 1 ¼ cups of Brussels sprouts has been found to stabilize white blood cell DNA the day after consumption.
-Because Brussels sprouts, like all cruciferous vegetables, contain goidrogenic compounds, researchers have studied the effect of consuming Brussels sprouts and observed no negative effect on thyroid function.
+They have the highest amounts of total glucosinolates, which makes them valuable in the diet for their health benefits.2 Like kale, the health benefits of Brussels sprouts include their ability to bind to bile acids and lower cholesterol; this effect is enhanced when steamed.
+Interestingly, one and a quarter cups of Brussels sprouts has been found to stabilize white blood cell DNA the day after consumption.
+Because Brussels sprouts, like all cruciferous vegetables, contain goidrogenic compounds, researchers have studied the effect of consuming Brussels sprouts and observed no negative effect on thyroid function.3

 Despite being the most commonly consumed crucifer, many object to Brussels sprouts because of their strong smell.
 To best enjoy Brussels sprouts, it is important not to overcook them.
 Overcooking Brussels sprouts will produce an unpleasant sulfur smell.